Trinity College, Cambridge: Notable fellows and alumni

 The Parish of the Ascension Burial Ground in Cambridge contains the graves of 27 Fellows of Trinity College, Cambridge most of whom are also commemorated in Trinity College Chapel with brass plaques.
-Charles III, King of the United Kingdom, attended from 1967 to 1970.
+Prince William of Gloucester and Edinburgh, who attended and was awarded an MA degree in 1790.
+Charles III, King of the United Kingdom, attended from 1967 to 1970, and was awarded a lower-second class BA degree in 1970.
 Marian Hobson was the first woman to become a Fellow of the college, having been elected in 1977, and her portrait now hangs in the college hall along with those of other notable members of the college.
 Other notable female Fellows include Anne Barton, Marilyn Strathern, Catherine Barnard, Lynn Gladden and Rebecca Fitzgerald.